haarer/haarer.github.io/_posts/2018-01-31-setting-up-eclipse-for-avr-development.md

 The archive (version 2.4.2) can be [downloaded here](https://sourceforge.net/projects/avr-eclipse/files/avr-eclipse%20stable%20release/)
 It is installed by adding the archive as an update site in eclipse (select "archive").

 There is also an avr-plugin available from the eclipse marketplace, but it is rather old (version 2.3.4).
-I did not try it.
+I did not try if it works, too.

 ![the old plugin](https://raw.github.com/haarer/haarer.github.io/master/_posts/2018-01-31-avr-plugin-eclipse-marketplace.png)

 ## Install and configure a toolchain